Tim's iStore Hot Water Heat Pumps Review & Verdict

 Warranty Information

-iStore's 180L and 270L heat pump units are accompanied by a 5-year parts and labour warranty on the tank and refrigeration system.
-However, the controller, sensor leads, sacrificial anodes, air filters and consumable items are covered by a 1-year parts and labour warranty.
-The sacrificial anodes will need to be changed every 2 - 5 years depending on local water hardness.
+iStore's 180L and 270L heat pump units come with a 5-year parts and labour warranty on the tank and refrigeration system.
+The controller, sensor leads, sacrificial anodes, air filters and consumable items are covered by a 1-year parts and labour warranty.

 Installer Approved